nlxai/chat-sdk/packages/chat-core/README.md

   },
   userId: "abcd-1234", // optional property to identify the user
   conversationId: "", // start with a specific conversation ID - useful if you want to resume a previous conversation
-  triggerWelcomeIntent: true, // set whether the welcome intent should trigger when the conversation is initialized
   languageCode: "es-US", // optional language code for standard bots that do not run on US English
   environment: "production", // optional environment name for multi-environment bots to control which data request environment should be used.  "production" or "development" are the only supported values.
 };